To the Residents of Lyme:

 I have been working on housing issues for a long time, starting with my interest in developing cohousing here in Lyme.
 I have been going to housing conferences and workshops for many years.
 I have regularly attended Planning Board meetings for the last four years, and have been an Alternate for the last year.

-These are some of the housing issues I want to address:
+In addition to the “normal business” of the Planning Board, these are the housing issues I want to address:

 Join me, and let’s work together to institute real change for housing options in Lyme.
 Please vote for me on the ballot in March.
 Thank you.